TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ### First Taiko World Cup

 The first major event to start the Age of Independence was the [First Taiko World Cup](wiki/Tournaments/TWC/2011/en.md) in 2011.
 The TWC was a major event for the community since it was the very first of its kind.
 It was managed by  ::{ flag=TW }:: [Alace](https://osu.ppy.sh/users/25993), ::{ flag=KR }:: [arken1015](https://osu.ppy.sh/users/113646), ::{ flag=KR }:: [lepidopodus](https://osu.ppy.sh/users/194807), ::{ flag=IL }:: [Noobita](https://osu.ppy.sh/users/119188), and ::{ flag=HK }:: [wmfchris](https://osu.ppy.sh/users/7401).
 During the TWC, a temporary channel was created called #twc.
 It was a popular place for taiko players to hang out since there wasn’t a dedicated channel for the game mode.
 However, after the TWC concluded, the channel was deleted.
 This left Taiko players with no place to talk and so on the 30th of May, 2011, a [forum post](https://osu.ppy.sh/community/forums/topics/54137) would be made by ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) requesting the addition of a #taiko channel.
 It was eventually added thanks to this post.

-A few notable figures would appear during early 2012, ::{ flag=HK }::[wmfchris](https://osu.ppy.sh/users/7401),  ::{ flag=HK }:: [kanpakyin](https://osu.ppy.sh/users/394326),  ::{ flag=CN }:: [NatsumeRin](https://osu.ppy.sh/users/151679), and later on ::{ flag=US }:: [MMzz](https://osu.ppy.sh/users/128993) would join the MAT and would be later on moved to the BAT.
-They were some of the first BATs that specialized in Taiko after ::{ flag=CA }:: [mattyu007](https://osu.ppy.sh/users/4934).
+A few notable figures would appear during early 2012, ::{ flag=HK }:: [wmfchris](https://osu.ppy.sh/users/7401),  ::{ flag=HK }:: [kanpakyin](https://osu.ppy.sh/users/394326), ::{ flag=CN }:: [NatsumeRin](https://osu.ppy.sh/users/151679), and later on ::{ flag=US }:: [MMzz](https://osu.ppy.sh/users/128993) would join the MAT and would be later on moved to the BAT.
+They were some of the first BATs that specialized in Taiko after ::{ flag=CA }:: [mattyu007](https://osu.ppy.sh/users/4934). [^2012BATs]

 ### First Official Taiko Ranking Criteria

-On the 22th of January 2012, the first official Taiko Ranking Criteria was proposed via a [forum post](https://osu.ppy.sh/community/forums/topics/72569).
-This version of the Taiko Ranking Criteria was written by ::{ flag=DE }::[OnosakiHito](https://osu.ppy.sh/users/290128) and was based off of the [guidelines](https://osu.ppy.sh/community/forums/topics/31560) written by ::{ flag=UK }:: [Rokodo](https://osu.ppy.sh/users/23374).
+On the 22th of January 2012, the first official Taiko Ranking Criteria was proposed via a forum post.[^firstRC] This version of the Taiko Ranking Criteria was written by ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) and was based off of the [guidelines](https://osu.ppy.sh/community/forums/topics/31560) written by ::{ flag=UK }:: [Rokodo](https://osu.ppy.sh/users/23374).
 This Ranking Criteria would later be officially adopted.

 ### First Ranked Taiko-only Mapset